GamesCreed

 All of your buildings will require a source of electricity to run, and unfortunately, as your city grows, so do your city’s needs.
 A lot of your electrical power comes from more eco-friendly methods such as solar or wind power, but you can also mine coal and use the garbage that gets collected from your citizens to create power.
 You will then need to create substations to store the power before creating a grid or hooking the power up to an existing grid.
 This can become more complicated as your city grows.

-Another important aspect that is similar is the water grid.
+Another similar important aspect is the water grid.
 Although it isn’t as complicated, you will need to just connect water pipes and either water towers or water pumps to the grid, and you have a working water grid that will just need to expand as you increase population size.
 If your water doesn’t reach the fire stations, it is far more likely for your city to burn down for no reason.

 Highrise City, PC, Review, City Building, Screenshot, GamesCreed

 Although Highrise City has most of the technical aspects of a city builder, a huge part of its management comes from business simulation games, as you will need to maintain a high amount of resources, including money, to keep your city flourishing.
-Although if you start running out of money, you can take a loan from the bank, but be warned, much like any business simulation that includes being able to take out loans, the interest that you need to pay back can be a bit hefty.
+Although if you start running out of money, you can take a loan from the bank, be warned, much like any business simulation that includes being able to take out loans, the interest that you need to pay back can be a bit hefty.

 Highrise City has a fun mechanic for those who want to view their cities from a different perspective.
 You can drive around your city in a vehicle.
 This can be a fun aspect as you can drive through practically everything, and there are a few fun surprises littered around for accomplishing a few things like that.

-The graphics of Highrise City are great whether you are cruising around the town or just moving buildings around; however, it does need a little bit more polish.
+The graphics of Highrise City are great, whether you are cruising around the town or just moving buildings around; however, it does need a little bit more polish.
 Although the game does require at least a minimum of 16GB RAM, if you are going to try and build megacities, it can get a little heavy on your hardware.

 Highrise City, PC, Review, City Building, Screenshot, GamesCreed